cronJ/chirpy-jekyll/_tabs/about.md

 During my studies I worked for an automotive supplier where I could write my bachelor thesis.
 Currently, I work as a hardware development engineer for an automotive supplier.

+In my work I'm focused on developing data acquisition systems and emulation hardware for `hardware in the loop` tester.
+This involves a lot of interesting topics like:

+- Hardware development (from schematic to PCB to hardware)
+- Software development (C, Assembly, Python)
+- Working with AMD SoCs consisting of FPGA and ARM processors (VHDL)
+- GitHub workflows for automated manufacturing data from ECAD releases (I love the new KiCad CLI)
+- MCAD for case and part creation

 ## Content and interests

 The content on this website will depend on what I'm currently interested in.